-Participants worked through 4 blocks with 50 acquisition trials each.
+Participants worked through four blocks with 50 acquisition trials each.
 After each trial block, a summary appeared that informed the participant about the ratio of left and right key presses.
 Following the fourth block, a surprise contingency test was presented that probed the participant's knowledge of the contingencies between keypresses and the emotional content of the pictures following the keypresses.
-Instructions stated that one of the keys was consistently followed by positive pictures and the participant was asked to press this key.
-A second question asked participants to press the key that was consistently followed by negative pictures.
+Instructions stated that one of the keys was consistently followed by positive pictures and the participant stop press the key that was consistently followed by negative pictures.
 If an error was made to one of these questions, a fifth and sixth learning block with 50 trials each was presented; thereafter, a final R-O contingency test followed and the participant was scored as being unaware of the R-O contingency if he or she failed this final test.

 S-R transfer task.
-For this task, participants used the pleasant and unpleasant response keys (i.e., 'E' and 'I') for categorizations of fictitious social groups.
+For this task, participants used the pleasant and unpleasant response keys (i.e., E and I) for categorizations of fictitious social groups.
 Importantly, keypresses in this phase were not followed by presentations of pleasant and unpleasant pictures.
-Task instructions stated that participants would see names of members of two social groups called the 'Luupites' and the 'Niffites'.
-They could recognize names of Niffites because these names always end with 'nif' (e.g., Borrinif, Kenninif) and Luupites' names because these names always end with 'lup' (e.g., Loomalup, Ageelup).
-Instructions were to press one response key when participants saw a Niffites name and the other key when they saw a Luupites name, and to respond as quickly and as accurately as possible.
+Task instructions stated that participants would see names of members of two social groups called the Luupites and the Niffites.
+They could recognize names of Niffites because these names always end with "nif" (e.g., Borrinif, Kenninif) and Luupites' names because these names always end with "lup" (e.g., Loomalup, Ageelup).
+Instructions were to press one response key when participants saw a Niffites name and the other key when they saw a Luupites name and to respond as quickly and as accurately as possible.
 The assignment of the pleasant and unpleasant response keys to Niffites and Luupites was counterbalanced across participants.
-Each trial, a fixation cross was displayed for 200 ms in the center of the screen followed by a Luupite or Niffite name (Helvetica, 20pt).
+On each trial, a fixation cross was displayed for 200 ms in the center of the screen followed by a Luupite or Niffite name (Helvetica, 20-pt. font).
 The name was presented until a response was emitted or after 2,000 ms. An error message was shown for an additional 2,000 ms after no or incorrect responses.
-The next trial started after 500 ms. There were 5 blocks of 8 trials in which each of the four Niffites and Luupites names was presented once in random order.
-These names were randomly selected from sets of 8 Niffites and 8 Luupites names (for a list see the pre-registration file at OSF).
+The next trial started after 500 ms. There were five blocks of eight trials in which each of the four Niffites and Luupites names was presented once in random order.
+These names were randomly selected from sets of eight Niffites and eight Luupites names (for a list see the preregistration file at OSF).
 There were no breaks between the trial blocks.

 Exemplar ratings.
-Instructions for this task were to rate the liking of group members of Niffites and Luupites on an 8-level rating scale ranging from -4 ("Strongly dislike") to +4 ("Strongly like").
-Participants rated the 8 Niffites and Luupites members whose names were presented during the S-R transfer task, and the 8 additional names of Niffites and Luupites that were not shown before.
+Instructions for this task were to rate the liking of group members of Niffites and Luupites on an eight-level rating scale ranging from -4 (strongly dislike) to +4 (strongly like).
+Participants rated the eight Niffites and Luupites members whose names were presented during the S-R transfer task, and the eight additional names of Niffites and Luupites that were not shown before.
 We included new names for exploratory reasons to examine whether the execution of a response to a specific exemplar is necessary for an evaluative change.
 The group member names appeared in random order on a higher position on the screen with the ratings scale were presented below.
-A value was selected with the number keys (1-8) of the keyboard and confirmed with the enter key or by clicking with the computer mouse on the respective buttons of the rating scale.
+A value was selected with the number keys (1 through 8) of the keyboard and confirmed with the enter key or by clicking with the computer mouse on the respective buttons of the rating scale.

-In order to promote (and measure) attentiveness during the rating task, four catch trials were randomly intermixed that asked participants to indicate the group membership of the name that was presented in the foregoing trial.
-Response options were "Niffites" versus "Luupites" (forced-choice answer).
+To promote (and measure) attentiveness during the rating task, four catch trials were randomly intermixed that asked participants to indicate the group membership of the name that was presented in the foregoing trial.
+Response options were Niffites versus Luupites (forced-choice answer).